From articles to webinars, there’s plenty of content available online that covers the benefits of investing in a

 So while it’s important to know how to create an estimate in QuickBooks Online, Method is the tool to boost your:

 - Customer satisfaction.

 With Method, your sales reps create estimates without making mistakes in QuickBooks Online, and invoices are generated by pulling data directly from the approved estimate.

 QuickBooks Online and Method: A sync made in heaven

 Now that you’ve learned how to create an estimate in QuickBooks Online and how Method enhances your operations, let’s recap why these systems work best together:

 - Eliminate double data entry with continuous updates between QuickBooks Online and Method.

 - Close sales sooner by allowing customers to accept estimates with the click of a button.

 - Reduce accounting mistakes by creating leads in Method recording actual revenue in QuickBooks Online.

-If you’re ready to upgrade your estimates approval process, start your free 30-day trial with Method!
+If you’re ready to upgrade your estimates approval process, start your free trial with Method!

 Image credit: Dragana Gordic via AdobeStock